You are facing one of the most difficult decisions you have ever made.

 If you would like to talk with a counselor to work through your situation, call 412-766-5212 x102.
 A counselor is available 24 hours a day, 365 days a year.
 We are here to help and listen to you.

 All services are free, all conversations are strictly confidential, and all decisions are yours to make

 “Words cannot express how thankful we are to you and your staff.
 You have done so much for my family.
 Not only were you there for my daughter, but for myself.
 You helped me through tough times by listening and giving me words of encouragement.
 You were never too busy to listen.
 You truly have a special gift.
 There will always be a special place in my heart for Genesis!”

 1) Contact Genesis of Pittsburgh

-- Discuss your needs and desires with the counselor; she will know how to help you think through one of the most important decisions of your life
+- Discuss your needs and desires with the social worker; she will know how to help you think through one of the most important decisions of your life

 - If you want, you may speak to other birth mothers through Genesis who have gone through the process

 3) Create an adoption plan

 - Talk to a social worker about the kind of family you dream of for your child